 In case you missed it, in a recent article I wrote about my first impression of Nieuw Statendam, sister ship to Koningsdam.
-It’s a quick walk-through that explains the new twist to the usual pre-sailaway muster.
+It’s a quick walk-through of my discoveries on embarkation day.
 Take a peek at the beautiful main dining room and find out about the new Club Orange add-on amenity.

 A really great feature that’s making the rounds on new ships is to have a USB port and electric plug next to your bed.
 Plenty of plug-ins for all your and your roommate’s electronics.
 No more having to charge your phone across the room at the desk.